Fort Minor: Indefinite hiatus (2006–2015)

 In November 2006, Fort Minor released a video for "Where'd You Go".
 Shinoda has stated he felt the video was a nice wrap-up for Fort Minor.
 Also in November, Shinoda stated that Fort Minor was currently on hiatus, because of his dedication to Linkin Park.

 In 2006, Skylar Grey released an exclusive version of "Where'd You Go" to radio stations, made by herself.
-Mike does not appear on this version.
+Shinoda does not appear on this version.

 In the Billboard One-hit Wonders of the 2000s, Fort Minor (along with Holly Brook and Jonah Matranga) were listed at No. 19, due to the success of "Where'd You Go" (since it was Fort Minor's only single that reached the top 25).
 In an LPU Chat in early 2012, Mike Shinoda said there is a possibility for a new Fort Minor album after Linkin Park's sixth studio album, which was planned for release in 2014.
-In October 2013, on the Nick Catchdubs remix of Linkin Park's "Skin to Bone", Ryu from Styles of Beyond stated that Fort Minor's mission isn't over, hinting at a second studio album.
+In October 2013, on the Nick Catchdubs remix of Linkin Park's "Skin to Bone", Ryu from Styles of Beyond stated that Fort Minor's mission is not over, hinting at a second studio album.